ilanschnell/bitarray/README.rst

 ``bytereverse(start=0, stop=<end of buffer>, /)``
    For each byte in byte-range(``start``, ``stop``) reverse bits in-place.
-   The start and stop indices are given in terms of bytes (not bits).
+   The start and stop indices are given in terms of bytes (not bits) and are interpreted like slice bounds and clipped to the buffer size.
    Also note that this method only changes the buffer; it does not change the bit-endianness of the bitarray object.
 Pad bits are left unchanged such that two consecutive calls will always leave the bitarray unchanged.

    New in version 2.2.5: optional start and stop arguments

+   New in version 3.9.1: clip arguments instead of raising ``IndexError``

 ``clear()``